 The Death of Hikers 1959 - short summary by Gennadiy Kizilov

 Kizilov G.I. and Askinadzi V.М. at Station Peak-Neyvinsk June 9, 2013

 The result is preliminary.
 New facts should not be taken as indisputable, but their denial requires serious (I emphasize the word "serious") evidence.
 These new facts change the "enchanted circular trajectory", according to which the public solution of the tragedy in the forums has been rotating for about twenty recent years.

 The analysis itself is simple and can be verified.
-The help of mediums, with which we started the research in 1991 and which I mentioned at the beginning of the article, has nothing to do with the analysis of documents.
+The help of mediums, with which we started the research in 1991 and which I mentioned at the beginning, has nothing to do with the analysis of documents.
 At this stage, we can assume that it was not any help from the mediums.

 Majority Dyatlov case followers rely on the Decree of the Prosecutor Ivanov from May 28, 1959 on the termination of the criminal case on the tragedy with the Dyatlov group.
 An analysis of this document shows that there are very few truthful statements in it.
 It contradicts the testimony of witnesses.
 Therefore, you can not rely on it.